World War III: Cuban Missile Crisis: 15–29 October 1962

-Sino-Soviet border conflicts: 2 March – 11 September 1969

-The Sino-Soviet border conflict was a seven-month undeclared military border war between the Soviet Union and China at the height of the Sino-Soviet split in 1969.
-The most serious of these border clashes, which brought the world's two largest communist states to the brink of war, occurred in March 1969 in the vicinity of Zhenbao (Damansky) Island on the Ussuri (Wusuli) River, near Manchuria.

-The conflict resulted in a ceasefire, with a return to the status quo.
-Critics point out that the Chinese attack on Zhenbao was to deter any potential future Soviet invasions; that by killing some Soviets, China demonstrated that it could not be 'bullied'; and that Mao wanted to teach them 'a bitter lesson'.

-China's relations with the USSR remained sour after the conflict, despite the border talks, which began in 1969 and continued inconclusively for a decade.
-Domestically, the threat of war caused by the border clashes inaugurated a new stage in the Cultural Revolution; that of China's thorough militarization.
-The 9th National Congress of the Chinese Communist Party, held in the aftermath of the Zhenbao Island incident, confirmed Defense Minister Lin Biao as Mao Zedong's heir apparent.

-Following the events of 1969, the Soviet Union further increased its forces along the Sino-Soviet border, and in the Mongolian People's Republic.

 Yom Kippur War superpower tensions: 6–25 October 1973

 The Yom Kippur War, also known as the Ramadan War, or October War, began with a surprise invasion of Israeli-occupied territories by a coalition of Arab states, aided by the Soviet Union.
 Israel successfully counterattacked with the aid of the US.
 Tensions grew between the two superpowers: American and Soviet naval forces came close to firing upon each other in the Mediterranean Sea.
 Admiral Daniel J. Murphy of the US Sixth Fleet reckoned the chances of the Soviet squadron attempting a first strike against his fleet at 40 percent.
 The Pentagon moved Defcon status from 4 to 3.
 The superpowers had been pushed to the brink of war, but tensions eased with the ceasefire brought in under UNSC 339.

 NORAD computer error: 9 November 1979

 The United States made emergency retaliation preparations after NORAD systems indicated that a full-scale Soviet attack had been launched.
 No attempt was made to use the Moscow–Washington hotline to clarify the situation with the USSR and it was not until early-warning radar systems confirmed no such launch had taken place that NORAD realized that a computer system test had caused the display errors.
 A senator inside the NORAD facility at the time described an atmosphere of absolute panic.
 A GAO investigation led to the construction of an off-site test facility to prevent similar mistakes.